-The State Preservation Board preserves and maintains the Texas Capitol, the Capitol Extension, the 1857 General Land Office Building, other designated buildings, their contents and their grounds; preserves and maintains the Texas Governor's Mansion; and operates the Bullock Texas State History Museum and the Texas State Cemetery.
-We provide educational programs centered on Texas history, government and culture.
-These services benefit the citizens of Texas and its visitors.
+The State Preservation Board preserves and maintains the Texas Capitol, the Capitol Extension, the 1857 General Land Office Building that now houses the Capitol Visitors Center, other designated buildings, their contents and their grounds; provides facilities and grounds keeping services for the Texas Governor's Mansion; and operates the Bullock Texas State History Museum and the Texas State Cemetery.
+The SPB provides educational programs related to Texas history, government and culture to benefit the citizens of Texas and visitors to the state.

 The SPB acts in accordance with the highest standards of achievement, accountability, and ethics.
 We manage our resources wisely as public servants and stewards of some of the State of Texas's most important historical and architectural resources.
 We strive to maintain a productive working environment where each person is valued and where all staff can work together positively to accomplish common and individual goals.
 We are driven by our commitment to excellence and our appreciation of the lessons of history and the value of the past as a teacher for the future.

 - State Preservation Board - Texas Administrative Code, Title 13, Part 7, Chapter 111.

 - Texas State Cemetery - Texas Administrative Code, Title 13, Part 5, Chapter 71.

 Preserving the Texas State Capitol, the Governor's Mansion, and the 1857 General Land Office.